 The supernatant was used, we have clarified the methods section accordingly.

-2) The starting volume of the CSF is not clarified
+2) The starting volume of the CSF is not clarified.

 The starting volume per sample was 1mL of CSF, we have clarified the methods section accordingly.

 3) The claim that up to fraction 6 is "dead volume", but fraction 6 has CD63 according to the data.